josequiceno2000/logoi/README.md

 ## Proximate Improvements:
-1. Add rest of Bible
+1. ~~Add rest of Bible~~ ✔
+    - Work through the program to allow all books to come in
 2. Allow user to enter custom words to exclude
 3. Combine "come" and "came" in analysis
 4. Remove "said" from analysis